 Q11: If I have paid for a film, but can't make it, can I get a refund?

-If you wish to cancel your booking because of, for example, last minute changes to your schedule, or you change your mind, we would generally hope that you would not request a refund.
-We are a charitable not-for-profit organisation, after all, and we are keen to ensure we do a good service for our community.
-However, if you feel that you have had to cancel for extraordinary reasons, and would that it is appropriate and fair to request a refund, then feel free to do so and we will gladly arrange it.
-You can contact us at email@example.com, or alternatively, contact us through the website here.
+We are a charitable not-for-profit organisation with 100% profits donated to charity; we are keen to ensure we do a good service for our community.
+However, if you feel that you have had to cancel for extraordinary reasons, and would feel that it is appropriate and fair to request a refund, then contact us at firstname.lastname@example.org, or alternatively, contact us through the website here.
+Any refunds granted are at the discretion of the committee.

 Q12: Will the film schedule change?